ruhimahendra24/ruhimahendra24/README.md

-# Hi I'm Ruhi and I am Passionate about all things data 😃😎🤙🏾
+# Hi I'm Ruhi and I am passionate about all things data 😃😎🤙🏾

 ## Please visit https://ruhimahendra24.github.io/ to learn more about me 🌱